manojmj92/subtitle-downloader/README.md

 * Add an action called "Run Shell Script"

+* On the top, under 'Service receives selected' drop-down, select 'files or folder' and in the next drop-down, for 'in' select 'Finder'

 * On the right top of the Run Shell Script action, make sure you selected "as arguments" for "Pass Input"

 * Copy the contents of subtitle.sh in the action